wacncontent/CustomizeTool/addCommentOutput/articles/biztalk-services/biztalk-provision-services.md

 <td>Gives access to tables, blobs, and queues used by your BizTalk Service to save the following:

 <ul>
 <li>Log files that monitor the BizTalk Service.
-The monitoring output is also displayed in the **Monitoring** tab in the Azure portal.</li>
+The monitoring output is also displayed in the **Monitoring** tab in the Azure <!-- deleted by customization Management Portal.</li> --><!-- keep by customization: begin --> portal.</li> <!-- keep by customization: end -->
 <li>When creating an X12 or AS2 agreement between partners, you can enable the Archiving feature to store message properties.
 This data is saved in the Storage account.</li>
 </ul>
 <br/>